josh-collinsworth/joco-sveltekit/src/lib/content/posts/in-defense-of-two-state-theme-toggles.md

 Secondly: Bramus hints there's an option he prefers, which could further skew the results; respondents might be compelled to guess what Bramus thinks the right answer is, rather than supply their own.

 But most importantly: **this audience is likely to be heavily comprised of developers**.
 The result is therefore bound to reflect the opinions of developers, rather than the preferences of users.
-(Not that devs should be excluded from the discussion, of course; they're users, too.
-But it means we're hearing almost entirely about users who either are themselves developers, or who have been fully invented in the imagination of a developer, rather than from a representative group of users.)
+It means we're probably hearing almost entirely from those with uncommonly deep knowledge of the topic (and uncommonly strong opinions on it), rather than from a representative group of users, whose own understanding and preferences could very well be different.

 ### The Vale approach